One of the evergreens of classical mechanics demonstrations is the behavior that can be elicited from a gyroscope.

 - Roll : spinning of the blue gyroscope wheel

-- Pitch : tilting of the red housing
+- Pitch : tilting of the red frame

-- Swivel : rotation of the yellow housing.
+- Swivel : rotation of the yellow frame.

 The swivel axis has the least freedom; the swivel axis is fixed relative to the ground.
-The pitch axis is always perpendicular to the ground, as it is constrained by the yellow housing.
-The innermost housing, the red housing, has the most freedom.
+The pitch axis is always perpendicular to the ground, as it is constrained by the yellow frame.
+The innermost frame, the red frame, has the most freedom.
 So the roll axis can point in any direction.
 'Roll' has been defined as spinning of the wheel.
 That means roll is defined relative to the wheel.

 Image 7 depicts the gyroscope when it is precessing.